 Rarities aren't included as a metric for determining curation status.
-However, overall variety of a collection is important so that the project continues to be exciting over the course of a large number of mints.
+However, the overall variety of a collection is important so that the project contains diversity over the course of a large number of mints.

 Will I receive feedback from the curation board on my submissions?

-If requested, feedback from the Curation Board can be provided.
-The goal of this feedback will be to highlight observations that our Curation Board made about your current project upon their review
+Feedback from the Curation Board will be provided.
+The goal of this feedback will be to highlight observations that our Curation Board made about your current project upon their review.

 Who is on the curation board?